Intro to the Nervous System Before Pursuing a Chiropractic Degree

 Contact Sherman to learn more about our Research Department and our Doctor of Chiropractic program!

-There are few more rewarding and fulfilling professions to pursue than chiropractic.
-In little more than a century, chiropractic has developed into a highly advanced science and art that has helped countless people achieve optimal health and body function through a natural, preventative approach to health care.
+There are few more rewarding and fulfilling professions to proceed in than chiropractic.
+In little more than a century, chiropractic has developed into an advanced science and art that has helped people achieve optimal health and body function through a natural, preventative approach to health care.

 Chiropractors identify and correct subluxated (misaligned) vertebrae to regain the proper transmission of nerve impulses through the spine and support the body’s innate striving to maintain its own health.
-Becoming one of the fully trained professionals that deliver this important patient care requires a comprehensive education in human biology, anatomy and physiology, clinical techniques and processes, chiropractic philosophy, business management and much more.
+Becoming a professional that delivers this important patient care involves a comprehensive education in human biology, anatomy and physiology, clinical techniques and processes, chiropractic philosophy, business management and much more.

 Read on to learn about the fascinating story behind one of the pre-eminent chiropractic schools in the world.